golang/website/_content/blog/goroutine-leak-profiles.md

 	but "hides" it from the GC.

-Maybe-traceable pointers are relevant for `sudog`s, objects which pair individual goroutines and concurrency primitive.
+Maybe-traceable pointers are relevant for `sudog`s, objects which pair individual goroutines and concurrency primitives.
 One concurrency primitive can block multiple goroutines, and, likewise, one goroutine can be blocked on multiple concurrency primitives (because of `select` statements).